Laguerre transformations: Points, oriented lines and oriented circles

 Laguerre transformations do not act on points.
 This is because if three oriented lines pass through the same point, their images under a Laguerre transformation do not have to meet at one point.

-Laguerre transformations can be seen as acting on oriented lines as well as on oriented circles.
-An oriented circle is an ordinary circle with an orientation represented by a binary value attached to it, which is either $1$ or $-1$.
-The only exception is a circle of radius zero, which has orientation equal to $0$.
-A point is defined to be an oriented circle of radius zero.
-If an oriented circle has orientation equal to $1$, then the circle is said to be "anti-clockwise" oriented; if it has orientation equal to $-1$ then it is "clockwise" oriented.
-The radius of an oriented circle is defined to be the radius $r$ of the underlying unoriented circle multiplied by the orientation.
+Laguerre transformations can be seen as acting on oriented lines and oriented circles.
+An oriented circle is a circle with an orientation, which can be thought of as a direction of travel around the circumference, either clockwise or anti-clockwise.
+To describe the orientation, the circle's radius is given a sign; the assignment of signs is arbitrary, but by convention a circle with anti-clockwise orientation is assigned a positive radius and a circle with clockwise orientation is assigned a negative radius.
+A circle of radius zero degenerates to a point, which is not oriented.

 The image of an oriented circle under a Laguerre transformation is another oriented circle.
 If two oriented figures – either circles or lines – are tangent to each other then their images under a Laguerre transformation are also tangent.
 Two oriented circles are defined to be tangent if their underlying circles are tangent and their orientations are equal at the point of contact.
 Tangency between lines and circles is defined similarly.
 A Laguerre transformation might map a point to an oriented circle which is no longer a point.

 An oriented circle can never be mapped to an oriented line.
 Likewise, an oriented line can never be mapped to an oriented circle.
 This is opposite to Möbius geometry, where lines and circles can be mapped to each other, but neither can be mapped to points.
 Both Möbius geometry and Laguerre geometry are subgeometries of Lie sphere geometry, where points and oriented lines can be mapped to each other, but tangency remains preserved.

 The matrix representations of oriented circles (which include points but not lines) are precisely the invertible $2 \times 2$ skew-Hermitian dual number matrices.
 These are all of the form $$H = \begin{pmatrix} \varepsilon a & b + c\varepsilon \\ -b + c\varepsilon & \varepsilon d \end{pmatrix}$$ (where all the variables are real, and $b \neq 0$).
 The set of oriented lines tangent to an oriented circle is given by $\{v \in \mathbb{DP}^1 \mid v^* H v = 0\}$ where $\mathbb{DP}^1$ denotes the projective line over the dual numbers $\mathbb D$.
 Applying a Laguerre transformation represented by $M$ to the oriented circle represented by $H$ gives the oriented circle represented by $(M^{-1})^* H M^{-1}$.
 The radius of an oriented circle is equal to the half the trace.
 The orientation is then the sign of the trace.